pearlilyy/postalk/README.md

 # postalk

-- Title
-Postalk.
-A new platform to share thought and idea.
+- A new platform to share thought and idea.